guiomar/app-bad-channels/README.md

     * `min_count`: `int`, minimum number of times a channel must show up as bad in a chunk.
 Default is 5.
     * `limit`: `float`, detection limit for noisy segments.
 Default is 7.
     * `h_freq`: `float`, optional the cutoff frequency (in Hz) of the low-pass filter that will be applied before processing the data.
 Default is 40.
+    * `origin`: `str`, origin of internal and external multipolar moment space in meters.
+Default is 'auto'.
+    * `return_scores`: `bool`, if True, return a dictionary with scoring information for each evaluated segment of the data.
+Default in MNE is False but here it must be True.
     * `int_order`: `int`, order of internal component of spherical expansion.
 Default is 8.
     * `ext_order`: `int`, order of external component of spherical expansion.
 Default is 3.
     * `coord_frame`: `str`, the coordinate frame that the origin is specified in, either 'meg' or 'head'.
 Default is 'head'.